Skip to main content

 As a WSOp (ISR) you will be responsible for equipment to produce tactical and strategic intelligence to support the war fighter and military commanders.
 This can involve tasks such as detecting submarines or hidden enemy artillery positions.

-The ISR specialist roles of Land (LND), Electronic Warfare (EW), and Acoustic (ACO), are employed across the full range of RAF ISTAR platforms, and can be expected to be employed in tasks ranging from protecting the country from maritime threats to Control of the Air and myriad tasks in between.
+The ISR specialist roles of Sensor Operator (SO), Electronic Warfare (EW), and Acoustic (ACO), are employed across the full range of RAF ISTAR platforms, and can be expected to be employed in tasks ranging from protecting the country from maritime threats to Control of the Air and myriad tasks in between.

 This can be achieved by air-land or air-drop operations requiring you to lead in preparing the safe loading, transport, dispatch and delivery of your payload to achieve mission success.